chenerinv/Linac_WireScan_Advanced/README.md

 - also needs an alternative analysis path, esp if collecting data that turns out to be non-gaussian (not really sure what i meant by this, but there's a pure scatter if the analysis fails)
 - bug sometimes the first time it's run no settings print ??? explain? - fixed, sometimes the count went too high which is because it was <= not <
 - finish implementing setting into the gui side & the setting setup
+- FIX LIVEPLOTTING SCALING / PLOT!!! does not look like it's plotting right, but the saved png looks good (calibration data was in primary units of Volts, but we need to issue settings in Common units, so added a *2 globally.)
+- save plot with errorbars in datanaalysis